Whether you’re looking for small or large classes, a mentor, a studio, or a university education, these NYC programs have you covered.

 Training for actors begins in the basics and moves to skill integration, focusing on a combination of physical and vocal training, the study of the written word, and adherence to correct form while exuding the “imaginative daring” that’s a hallmark of an actor.
 The final year aims to bring those skills into the professional world.

-Bonus: If you’re looking to be a playwright, Juilliard offers one-year, tuition-free fellowships to four writers on the graduate track.
+Bonus: If you’re looking to be a playwright, Juilliard offers one-year, tuition-free fellowships to four or five writers on the graduate track.